RockPaperSmittie/integrations-challenge/checkout/README.md

 # Checkout - Payment Methods

 ## Overview
-This is my submission for Primer's checkout challenge which implements PayPal's REST API along with its' client SDK.
+This is my submission for Primer's checkout challenge which implements PayPal's REST API along with its client SDK.

 This README will serve as documentation for the implemented integration and will also cover some of my findings and explain my thought process around the code I introduced.